Peergos/Peergos/README.md

  - 6: Sharing - Secure cryptographic sharing of files with friends.

 2.0 Language
- - The IPFS layer is coded in Java - we have a minimal ipfs replacement - [Nabu](https://github.com/peergos/nabu)
+ - The IPFS layer is coded in Java - we have a minimal ipfs implementation - [Nabu](https://github.com/peergos/nabu)
  - The Peergos server is coded to run on JVM to get portability and speed, predominantly Java
  - The web interface is mostly coded in Java and cross compiled to Javascript, with the exception of the Tweetnacl and scrypt libraries, and a small amount of GUI code in JS for Vue.js.
  - Apps are written in HTML5